 NFC in Action

 To set up a test case for NFC, I acquired a pack of NFC tags that worked at a frequency of 13.56MHz.
 I programmed mine using a free app called NFC Tools which I downloaded from the App Store.
 It took less than a minute to associate a serial number with my specific NFC tag, and I was able to easily reconfigure the tag to associate other test data.
 My iPhone XR acted as an active device and through the use of FileMaker Go 19, my serial number was scanned, passed as a parameter, and set in a field when my iPhone was placed no more than 4 inches away from the tag.
-Currently, only iPhones XS, XS Max, and XR equipped with the latest iOS software can read and encode NFC tags without an additional application. iPhones 7 and 8 are limited to reading NFC Tags with the help of an additional scanning app.
+Currently, iPhones XS, XS Max, XR, and newer models equipped with the latest iOS software can read and encode NFC tags natively. iPhones 7 and 8 are limited to reading NFC Tags with the help of an additional scanning app.
 Note that this capability will not work on iPads.

 Introducing “Configure NFC Reading” Script Step

 Be sure to download the file at the end of this article to follow along with the demonstration.
 FileMaker Go 19 added the script step “Configure NFC Reading” to read NFC tags.

 Configure NFC Reading [ Action: Read; Script: <script name>; Parameter: <param calc>; Timeout: <secs calc>; Multiple: <calc> ]